deepjavalibrary/djl-demo/lambda-model-serving/README.md

 ## Overview
 It's quite complicated to host a deep learning model and usually the cost is high as well.
 AWS Lambda provides a low cost and low maintenance solution.
-However, deploy DL models with Lambda is pretty challenging:
+However, deploying DL models with Lambda is pretty challenging:
-- DL framework binary is big, it hard to package it into a standalone zip file for AWS Lambda.
+- DL framework binary is big, it is hard to package it into a standalone zip file for AWS Lambda.
-- Python DL framework usually contains multiple dependencies, manage dependencies is non-trivial.
+- Because a Python DL framework usually contains multiple dependencies, managing dependencies is non-trivial.
-- DL model file usually is large, packing models is difficult.
+- DL model files are usually large, packing these models is difficult.

 In this demo, we are going to show you how [Deep Java Library (DJL)](http://djl.ai) resolve above issues.